fredmanxu/fredmanxu/README.md

 ### Hi there 👋

+🌳 The best time to plant a tree was 10 years ago.
+The second best time is now.

+Believer in seizing the moment and making a positive impact today.

 Full stack developer looking to make an impact in the digital world.
-Passionate about coding and a good beer.
+Passionate about coding and beer.
 Cheers 🍺
 <!--
 **fredmanxu/fredmanxu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.